Number Sense for Class 5

 4. If the remainder does not divide the first divisor evenly, repeat the process by using the remainder as the new divisor and the original first divisor as the new dividend.

-Continue these steps until you find a remainder that divides the first divisor evenly.
-This final dividend is the H.C.F. of the two numbers.
+Continue these steps until you find a remainder as 0.
+This final divisor is the H.C.F. of the two numbers.

 Prime Factorisation Method to find HCF: